rclone/rclone/docs/content/rc.md

 - list
     - This is an array of objects as described in the lsjson command

-See the [lsjson command](/commands/rclone_lsjson/) for more information on the above and examples.
+See the [lsjson](/commands/rclone_lsjson/) for more information on the above and examples.

 **Authentication is required for this call.**